Need Help? Give us a call.

 “The Truth in Lending Act (TILA) protects you against inaccurate and unfair credit billing and credit card practices.
 It requires lenders to provide you with loan cost information so that you can comparison shop for certain types of loans.”

 For many years, the Truth in Lending Act was effective in creating an atmosphere of honest reporting and clarity amongst borrowers and lenders.
-In the 1980’s, however, this all changed when automakers, among other companies, began to exploit a loophole in which they could reduce finance charges, but make up for it by increasing the price of the car.
+In the 1980s, however, this all changed when automakers, among other companies, began to exploit a loophole in which they could reduce finance charges, but make up for it by increasing the price of the car.

-Note: read the fine print, as many credit card offers with a non-variable rate are not guaranteed.
-The issuing company may have the right to change the APR based on a variety of factors, such as market conditions and how often you use your credit card.
-They are required to notify you of any change.
+A non-variable APR is often preferred, as this means the rate stays the same indefinitely.
+A non-variable APR does not vary—so you know what you’re getting, which lessens the chance of a surprise down the road.
+This being said, however, when it comes to a non-variable annual percentage rate with credit cards, you’ll want to be sure to read the terms and conditions carefully.
+Many credit card offers with a non-variable annual percentage rate are not guaranteed.
+The issuing company may have the right to change the APR based on a variety of factors, such as market conditions and how often you use your credit card—they are required to notify you of any change though.

-A variable APR is exactly what it sounds like: with this, your APR can vary over time.
-This is calculated by adding the margin, set by the credit card company, to the index (or reference rate), such as the Prime Rate.
-If the Prime Rate increases, so will your APR.
-Conversely, if the Prime Rate as:
+A variable APR, on the other hand, is an annual percentage rate that can vary over time.
+This APR is calculated by adding the margin, set by the credit card company, to the index (or reference rate), such as the Prime Rate.
+The Board of Governors of the Federal Reserve System defines the Prime Rate as: